Exploring Accountability vs Responsibility In The Corporate World

 It involves owning the outcomes of a task or decision, being transparent about the process and results, and maintaining integrity even when the outcomes are not as expected.

-Responsibility, on the other hand, is characterized by duty, reliability, and commitment.
+On the other hand, responsibility is characterized by duty, reliability, and commitment.

-It involves performing the tasks assigned, being reliable in delivering the tasks, and showing commitment to the role and the organization.
+It involves performing the assigned tasks, being reliable in delivering them, and showing commitment to the role and the organization.

 Nine Differences Between Accountability and Responsibility in the Workplace